White Peony Root-Bai Shao-Paeonia laciflora

 - Muscle Pain

 One of the main indications of white peony is to sooth and nourish the Liver; therefore, it would be indicated in any liver disease.
 Modern science is beginning to affirm this knowledge from over 2,00 years ago as a study from 2015 found that a phyto-chemical extracted from white peony root Paeoniflorin, prevented fatty liver disease in mice fed a high fat diet.

 Beautiful Skin and Hair

-Because white peony nourishes the Blood, it has been used by royalty for thousands of years to retain youthful skin and soft, luscious, healthy hair.
+Because white peony nourishes the Blood, it has been used by royalty for thousands of years to retain youthful skin and soft hair.